nglasl/silverstripe-fusion/README.md

     TagName: 'Attribute'
 ```

-### Management
+### Tag Management

 ![management](images/fusion-management.png)

 ![tag](images/fusion-tag.png)

 The fusion tags are managed like any other data object, where tag types reflect those that have been consolidated.
-This is designed to push changes out to those respective tag types, maintaining any functionality that directly requires a consolidated tag.
+This is designed to push changes out to those respective tag types, maintaining any functionality that directly requires a tag that has been consolidated.

 ### Searchable Content Tagging